Annefeng/PBK-QC-pipeline/README.md

 	* HWE >1e-10
 	* Retain only autosomal SNPs, excluding indels and monomorphic SNPs (for imputation; HRC: SNP only)

-* Prepare data for HRC imputation using Michigan server (`scripts 16-17`)
+* Prepare data for HRC/1KG imputation using Michigan server (`scripts 16-17`)
-	* Harmonize study data with HRC data
+	* Harmonize study data with HRC/1KG data
 	* Convert plink to vcf by chromosome

 * Send unrelated European samples to Michigan server for imputation (using HRC as the reference panel)